annawees/annawees.github.io/_posts/2016-12-17-melanzaneallaparmigiana.markdown

 <div id="instruction">
 <div id="image"><img src="/images/melanzaneallaparmigiana3.jpeg"/> </div>
-<div id="step">Finely dice the garlic.Add a small amount of olive oil to the bottom of a stockpot or saucepan.
+<div id="step">Finely dice the garlic.
+Add a small amount of olive oil to the bottom of a stockpot or saucepan.
 Set the heat to medium high.
 Once the oil is hot, add the garlic and chili flakes.
 Sauté until the garlic is golden brown.</div>
 </div>

 <div id="instruction">